Polygon (website): Vox Media (2012–2025)

 After raising money in a second round of funding in late 2013, Vox Media announced that they would be investing further in the site's video product, such that the site's experience would feel "as much like TV programming as magazine publishing".
 Polygon announced that it would run fewer features in June 2014, with the departure of features editor Russ Pitts, their video director, and video designer.
 Polygon hired Susana Polo, founder of The Mary Sue, in 2015, which marked a transition in the site's scope to add pop culture and entertainment alongside their video game coverage.
 GamesIndustry added that the hire marked a changing cultural sensibility in game and tech media towards the acceptance of progressive, feminist principles in the wake of Gamergate.

 Vox Media later created several sites dedicated to specific video games with editorial staff from Polygon and SB Nation: The Rift Herald (for League of Legends) in March 2016, and The Flying Courier (for Dota 2) and Heroes Never Die (for Overwatch) in June 2017.
 Brian Crecente left Polygon for Rolling Stone's gaming website Glixel in July 2017, and Chris Plante replaced him as Executive Editor.
 Polygon video producer Nick Robinson left Polygon in August 2017, following allegations of inappropriate online sexual advances.
 Video producers Brian David Gilbert and Jenna Stoeber were hired soon after.
 In 2018, Griffin and Justin McElroy announced their departure from Polygon, in order to focus on their podcasting and families.
-In July 2019, Editor-in-Chief Christoper Grant was elevated to the position of Senior Vice President of Polygon and The Verge by Vox Media.
-Grant was replaced as Editor-in-Chief by Christopher Plante.
+In July 2019, Editor-in-Chief (EIC) Christoper Grant was elevated to the position of Senior Vice President of Polygon and The Verge by Vox Media.
+Grant was replaced as EIC by Plante.
 On December 28, 2020, Brian David Gilbert announced he was leaving Polygon via Twitter and his final Unraveled video, saying he left "because it feels like the right time!".

+Valnet (2025–present)

+In May 2025, Vox Media sold Polygon to Valnet, while also laying off most of their staff.
+This layoff included EIC Plante.
+Aftermath reported they were informed by a "former employee" that "at least 25 people have been let go" and noted many of the laid off staff "were union members".
+Represented by the Writers Guild of America East, the Vox Media Union is negotiating a new contract with Vox Media; Kotaku commented that the union "blasted the sale and layoffs".
+Chris Grant shared his frustrations on Bluesky, stating that Valnet had refused to meet with him or answer questions during the process, adding "this is the end of my journey with the thing I created".

+In an interview, Valnet's Rony Arzoumanian said that the deal to purchase Polygon had been in the works for a few months, and that they retained about ten staff and expect to add more to build its team to build out the site more for the next five to ten years.
+Arzoumanian also said they had no plans to eliminate the archive of Polygon articles, nor to incorporate artificial intelligence in their product.